Kerry350/Forger.js/README.md

 Because of this, Forger.js was born.

+# Demo

+You can play with Forger.js [here](http://kerry350.github.io/Forger.js/).

+Please bare in mind that there are a few things to fix.
+I've tried to be super transparent with these issues, they will either be in the TODO.md file or denoted by `// TODO` comments in the code.
+I'm working as hard as I can to get these checked off when I can.

 # Dependencies

 Forger does make use of reMarked.js and MicroEvent.js, these are packaged in the /dist versions for you already.
 Forger doesn't have a dependency on jQuery, although you are free to make use of the optional jQuery wrapper if you want.